Srinivasan-Akash/Paytm-Clone/README.md

 - Hosted on Netlify and set up in production

 ## 🤔 What i have learnt By working on this project
-1. Understood where to use `flex` and where to use `grid`
-2. `flex and grid` VS `absolute positioning` where to use what
-3. How to think in a box mannered
+1. Had a crystal clear understanding on how to make websites responsive in tailwind

 ## 😌 Honest Time to finish the project

-I had took about 3hrs 33min.
-I started it on webnesday left it and returned to it on friday.
-I got stuck in the 2nd section when the page is divided into 2 parts and cards are diplayed
+I had took about 4-5 hrs
 ## 👀 Feedback
 If you have any feedback, please reach out to us at qa.sixsigma@gmail.com